 Radnor Lake State Natural Area is located on Otter Creek Rd.
 Contact Steve Ward at firstname.lastname@example.org or (615) 636-5460.

 Second Harvest Food Bank is located in MetroCenter.
+Volunteers must be 18 years old.
+Volunteers with any kind of the following charges (past or present) are not eligible to complete their hours at Second Harvest: theft, sexual assault or misconduct, violent crime.
 Court-ordered community service is available Monday through Friday.
 Shifts are from 8 a.m. to 12 p.m. and 1 to 4 p.m.
 Sign up online here.

 Shower The People is a mobile shower bus for the homeless that operates all over the Metro area.
 Contact Meredith MacLeod at (704)338-2845.